walmartlabs/lacinia/docs/tutorial/database-2.rst

 External Database, Phase 2
 ==========================

-Let's get the rest of the functions in the ``clojure-game-geek.db`` namespace working again and add tests for them.
+Let's get the rest of the functions in the ``my.clojure-game-geek.db`` namespace working again and add tests for them.
 We'll do a little refactoring as well, to make both the production code and the tests clearer and simpler.